menu

 At your initial consultation, we will:

-• Review your health history, including immunizations
+• Review your health history, including immunizations.

-• Review your travel plans
+• Review your travel plans.

-• Complete a risk assessment
+• Complete a risk assessment.

-• Discuss current CDC travel notices
+• Discuss current CDC travel notices.

-• Provide you with prevention recommendations to prevent illness or to self-treat if illness occurs while traveling
+• Provide you with prevention recommendations to prevent illness or to self-treat if illness occurs while traveling.

-• Recommendations may include immunizations, medications, and behavioral interventions
+• Recommendations may include immunizations, medications, and behavioral interventions.

-• Provide you with CDC-WHO International Certification of Vaccination or Prophylaxis
+• Provide you with CDC-WHO International Certification of Vaccination or Prophylaxis (the “Yellow Card”) when receiving vaccines requiring certification.

 Please note the following: